 The Center’s focus is on cell signalling in cancer (of the prostate, breast, pancreas, lung and cervix), neurodegenerative diseases, and immunotherapy for cancer.

 Since its creation in 2009, the Center has become nationally recognised for its scientific advances in the areas of prostate cancer, diabetes, degenerative neurological diseases, and cancer immunotherapy.

 Working from the Center’s world-class labs, researchers combine interdisciplinary research and dynamic collaboration with the Texas Medical Center and industry partners.

-The grant by the Brockman Medical Research Foundation supports the conduct of research, basic and clinical, into a new approach for the treatment of prostate cancer utilising an estrogenic receptor-Beta agonist.
+The grant by the Brockman Foundation Medical Research Grant Program supports the conduct of research, basic and clinical, into a new approach for the treatment of prostate cancer utilising an estrogenic receptor-Beta agonist.

 The Brockman grant was used to explore the role of Estrogen Receptor beta (ERb) in prostate cancer (PCa) with the overall aim of targeting this receptor to treat PCa.
 The need for a new approach to the current clinical practice, which is to target the androgen receptor (AR), is that AR antagonists have good short-term benefit but lead to the fatal disease outcome in castration-resistant PCa.
 The goal is to repress AR signaling by using ERb agonists to repress the transcription of the AR gene, removing it from the prostate and avoiding the development of AR-mediated signaling which is independent of androgens.

 Drs.
 Gustafsson’s and Warner’s research has used four approaches to achieve the stated goal, with the following results:

 1) They created a mouse in which the ERb gene was completely removed from the genome.
 This mouse allowed the definitive conclusion that ERb is necessary for control of proliferation in the prostate and mammary gland;